GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/06.851-860/09.Sometime/docs.md

 ---
+title: |
-title: 859.
-Sometime
+    859. Sometime - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 859.
+Sometime.
+When we lay our burdens down, Sometime, sometime; When we take the harp and crown In that city of renown, We shall sing sometime, Sometime, sometime.
+    keywords:  |
-    keywords: Christ in Song, Sometime, When we lay our burdens down, We shall sing, sometime
+        Christ in Song, adventhymnals, advent hymnals, Sometime, When we lay our burdens down.
+We shall sing, sometime,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 859. SOMETIME
+####  Christ in Song,

 ```txt
 1.